-AWAKE's trained Nurse Practitioner, conducts CME's for children going through abuse situations.
+AWAKE's specialized Nurse Practitioner, conducts CME's for children going through abuse situations.
 The Nurse Practitioner received her training at UNC Chapel Hill with the Child Medical Evaluation Program.
-The Nurse Practitioner examine's the child's entire body, including genital area, and may take photos, but they will only be used for medical purposes.
-Lab work can be done at our local hospital, if necessary.
-No part of the CME will be done without the child's consent.
+The Nurse Practitioner examine's the child's entire body.
+No part of the CME is done without the child's consent.

 AWAKE's case manager/victim services coordinator assists with forensic interviews and child medical evaluations, by helping the family to understand the process.
 The victims service coordinator also refers victims and non-offending caregivers to appropriate services and continues to follow up with them throughout the investigation and court process.

 AWAKE partners with Meridian Behavioral Health Services to provide on-site, trauma-focused, counseling services to the child clients.
 This service is at no cost to children and families and offers an alternative and confidential environment for children to recover from abuse.